pieterjandesmedt/vite-et-reves/content/captains-log/2019-09-17-lavrion-started-in-lavrion.md

 publishdate: 2019-09-17T01:03:56+03:00
 image: "IMG_6197.jpg"
 author: "Pieter Jan"
-summary: "We're getting ready to leave for our world trip.
-We took 5 small suitcases and 2 big ones of clothes and stuff, 3 kids and 2 Parents with us.
+summary: "The Vite & Rêves crew are getting ready to leave for our world trip.
+They took 5 small suitcases and 2 big ones of clothes and stuff, 3 kids and 2 Parents with us.
 The Parents will travel back at the end of the week."
 ---

 `At: Lavrion Olympic Marine, Greece`